vikhyat-patel/DSA/README.md

 35. Square root of a number & Nth root of a number - {Typical std.
 Binary Search problems, eliminating the halves, logN}
 36. Koko Eating Bananas, Minimum Number of Days to Make m Bouquets, Smallest Divisor Given a Threshold - {All are std.
 'BS' Problems, which work on eliminating the halves and searching the answer in a defined search space which we have to identify}
 37. ALL std.
 'BINARY SEARCH' ques (very IMP), revise it from 'Striver's Sheet' BS problems..You'll get the concept.
+38. {Overlapping Intervals, Police & Thief, Huffman Encoding} - They are std.
+Greedy problems and they are important also.
+Must revise them, refer gfg for the same.